jkingportfolio/CI_PP2_Connect4/README.md

 #### Play again button

-The play again button will display when a game ends.
+The play again button will display when a game ends allowing a use to quickly and easily start a new game.
 Once clicked it will reset the game board and its display states will change to none.

 - Covered in user story: 9